mesosphere/dcos-docs-site/pages/1.11/cli/command-reference/dcos-edgelb/dcos-edgelb-ping/index.md

 # Description
-The `dcos edgelb test` command will test the readiness of the Edge-LB API server.
+The `dcos edgelb ping` command will test the readiness of the Edge-LB API server.

 # Usage